CiscoDevNet/terraform-provider-intersight/website/docs/r/os_valid_install_target.html.markdown

     + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
     + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
   + `storage_controller_slot_id`:(string) The Storage Controller associated to the physical disk.
+* `m2_nvme_raid_jbod`:(Array)
+This complex property has following sub-properties:
+  + `bootable`:(string) Bootable field of the Physical Drive target.
+  + `name`:(string) The Physical Disk Name to be used as Install Target.
+  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
+  + `serial_number`:(string) Serial Number of the Physical Disk Target.
+  + `source_mo`:(HashMap) - Mo Reference of the LUN in CmRf format.
+This complex property has following sub-properties:
+    + `moid`:(string) The Moid of the referenced REST resource.
+    + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+    + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+  + `storage_controller_slot_id`:(string) The Storage Controller associated to the physical disk.
+* `m2_nvme_raid_virtual_drives`:(Array)
+This complex property has following sub-properties:
+  + `bootable`:(string) Bootable field of the Virtual Drive target.
+  + `id`:(string) Virtual Drive ID to be used as Install Target.
+  + `name`:(string) The Virtual Drive Name to be used as Install Target.
+  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
+  + `source_mo`:(HashMap) - Mo Reference of the LUN in CmRf format.
+This complex property has following sub-properties:
+    + `moid`:(string) The Moid of the referenced REST resource.
+    + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+    + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+  + `storage_controller_slot_id`:(string) The Storage Controller associated to the virtual drive.
 * `m2_virtual_drives`:(Array)
 This complex property has following sub-properties:
   + `bootable`:(string) Bootable field of the Virtual Drive target.